🌍⚠️

 Key scientific developments triggered this shift.
 The Second Law of Thermodynamics introduced the concept of entropy, suggesting a universe tending towards disorder and eventual 'heat death'.
 Darwin's theory of evolution further eroded the notion of human exceptionalism by placing humans within the continuum of natural species, all susceptible to extinction.

-3. Self-Annihilation Possibility (1950s to 1980s)
+3. Brink of Oblivion (1950s to 1980s)

 The focus shifted to the frightening realisation that humanity now possessed the technological means for its own rapid extinction, primarily through nuclear weapons.
 This mood was marked by a palpable fear of nuclear war and the potential for a self-inflicted end to human civilisation.